Death Undignified, Fort Laramie 1860

 Arrow flights buzz by shattering shop window panes.

-The Indians leap from horse back to the tile roof raising a clatter.
+The indians leap from horse back to tile roof raising a clatter.

-Mr. Dreary descends, Sharp shooter in hand, and aims at the riders.
+Mr. Dreary reaches for his Sharp shooter and aims at the riders.

-A cat’s eye marble falls from the toy display; the scent of fear oppresses.
+A cat’s eye marble falls from the toy display, a mundane oppression.

-He slams the door shut as shards of glass scatter, bullet parted.
+Dreary slams shut the door.
+The shards of glass scatter, bullet parted.

-“Mame, git, Gener’l Connor’ll kill me if y’ur dusted.”
+“Mame, git away from that window now!
+Gener’l Connor’ll kill me if y’ur dusted.”

 “Damn heathens” Mr. Dreary cusses.
-Bullets clip the broken pane.
+Bullets clip through the broken pane.

-Pulling me behind, opening the useless.
+Pulling me behind, opening the useless glass door.
 “Thop” an arrow parts

 his scalp.
-He falls backward, landing beside me, his spurs clattering.
+He falls backward, landing beside me, spurs clattering.

-The baby screams from upstairs.
-I turn to see Mrs. Dreary’s oppressive
+The wee baby screams again and I turn to see Mrs. Dreary's oppressive

-grip on her dead husband.
-She grabs the Sharp, kills a passing rider.
+grip on the child.
+“He’s dead.”
+She says grabbing the Sharp.
+She kills a rider.

-The arriving soldiers round up the band of native riders.
+The arriving soldiers chase the mongrel band of heathen riders.

-Mrs. Dreary gets the babe, kicks the fallen marble in the dust
+Mrs. Dreary, babe in one arm, Sharp in the other, kicks the fallen marble in the dust.

-and walks through the door, into another type of oppression.
+She walks through the door, out of one carnage into another type of oppression,

 Across the street a lone warrior perches.
 A roof tile clatters

 to the dirt.
-His arrow flies and hits me life begins to part.
+His arrow flies and a soul is parted.

-the water in the horse trough left for the town’s riders.
+the water in the horse trough left for the incoming riders.

 My brass buttons and flint arrowhead scrape the tub clattering,

-no one in the street notices my departure through the days dust.
+no one in the street notices my departing in the days dust.

 My open mouth fills with the rancid, taste of pain.

-“How improper,” is my last lucid thought, oppressive.
+“How improper,” was my last lucid thought, oppressive.

 The oppression of man against man leaves with the riders.

-Only dust and the pain of the living remain.
+Only dust and the pain of the living remains.